pulp/pulp_ansible/docs/workflows/signature.rst

 Setup
 -----
-In order to verify signature validity on uploads you will need to store your trusted keyring on your Pulp system and set the ``pulp_ansible`` setting ``ANSIBLE_CERTS_DIR`` to the folder of that keyring.
-By default it is set to ``/etc/pulp/certs/`` if you want an easy place to store your keyring.
+In order to verify signature validity on uploads you will need to store your trusted key on the repositories ``gpgkey`` attribute.

 .. note::
-    You can upload signatures without supplying Pulp your keyring, but ``pulp_ansible`` will not perform validity checks on the uploaded signature.
+   You can upload signatures without supplying Pulp any key, but ``pulp_ansible`` will not perform validity checks on the uploaded signature.
+You will also have to configure the ``ANSIBLE_SIGNATURE_REQUIRE_VERIFICATION`` setting to ``False``.
+By default and once a key is provided, all signatures impossible to verify are rejected.

 In order to have ``pulp_ansible`` sign collections stored in your repositories you will need to set up a signing service.
 First, create/import the key you intend to sign your collections with onto